ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-This is version 0.3.0.
+This is version 0.3.1.

-This version will feature
-__Chapter 3__, Newton-Krylov solvers.
+This is part of __Chapter 3__, Newton-Krylov solvers.

 I am writing my own Krylov solvers so they will communicate with the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).

-Version 0.3.0 has

-1. GMRES linear solver, __kl_gmres.jl__

-2. Newton-Krylov solver, __nsoli.jl__

-   a) uses the line search from Chapters 1 and 2

-3. The examples from FA1 that I plan to keep

-Version 0.3.1 will get
+Version 0.3.1 has PTC-GMRES

-0. GMRES(m)
+Version 0.3.2 comes out when the low-storage Krylov solvers

-1. PTC
+1. GMRES(m)
 2. BiCGstab linear solver

-Version 0.3.2 comes out when the notebook is done and everything works.
+are in there and the notebook section is done.

 Version 0.3.3 happens when the chapter is done for the print book and the maps print <--> notebook are complete.